mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 as the most active and best aligned with an ideal form of education.
 REDEFINE

-Matusov bases much of the definition of authorial agency on existing work from social cultural school drawing on of increasing participation in educational communities of practice [], and transformational concepts of agency from Stetsenko in the form of TAS [ ] and Sannino in the form of TADS []
+Matusov bases much of the definition of authorial agency on existing work from social cultural school drawing on of increasing participation in educational communities of practice [], and transformational concepts of agency from Stetsenko in the form of TAS [@martin_theory_2015; @stetsenko2014transfromative ] and Sannino in the form of TADS []

 This section focuses on transformative agency.
 JUSTIFY

-####  TAS
+####  Transformative activist stance TAS
-TAS from Stetsenko addresses grand ideas of agency directly.
-However the authour also grounds these grand ideas in concrete explorations, including play [@stetsenko_serious_2015]

-Similarly while TADS addresses lofty ideas of "quote" they can be played out in smaller situations.

-In exploring their differences Hopwood x and y.

-Transformative agency [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].
+TAS from Stetsenko addresses ideas of societal urgency of agency with a direct focus on political aspects and a flagrantly partisan approach of researchers, as a reaction to a perceived neutrality or distancing present post-modern and post-human approaches [@stetsenko_hope_2020; @stetsenko_critical_2020].
+While the overall focus being societal change, TAS has been applied to smaller scale concrete explorations, including play [@stetsenko_serious_2015], transformation in a group home for adolescents [@vianna_connecting_2011], and ?

-#### TADS - On double stimulation and agency
+#### Transformation agency through double stimulation (TADS) - On double stimulation and agency

+The Helsinki schools focus on transformative agency also advocates the importance of intervention and transformation as a desirable aspect of research, [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].
+The vehicle for this in recent years has been the concept of transformation agency through double stimulation (TADS).
+Similarly to TAS, the objective of TADS is increased agency of participant in research interventions.
+In addition.
+TADs researchers articulate a desire to understand a broad picture of agency from a CHAT perspective.
+As outlined above double stimulation describes additional stimuli beyond the first stimulus understood as the motivation of the activity.
+In the Change Lab (CL) interventions for example, the active use of secondary stimulus can facilitate agency [@sannino_principle_2015].

-The active use of secondary stimulus can facilitate agency [@sannino_principle_2015].
-While many studies have examined the process in professional settings there is a paucity of study in the area of "student-centered contexts of learning" [@isaac_cultural_2021, p.
-93].
+TADS is most commonly explored in relation to CL and professional settings.
+Despite its promise of TADS less structured settings, there is a paucity of study in the area of "student-centered contexts of learning"  [@isaac_cultural_2021, p.
+93]

-Blockages caused by contradictions are also analysed the fields of design and HCI with an aim of revising designs to remove them [@karanasios_moving_2021].
+However, the broad concepts of participants actively overcoming blockages caused by contradictions are well explored in the fields of HCI and DBR.
+While these fields often focus on revising designs of educational tools to address conflicts, the input and agency of participants is still an acknowledged factor at play [@karanasios_moving_2021].

 Sannino augments the concept of transformative agency by double stimulation (TADS) with a metaphor of a sea vessel warping using kedging anchors.